 Symptoms of the HPV Plantar warts are seen after several weeks of contact; this is because the virus is pushed inward deeper into the skin with the pressure of walking, and a layer of skin is developed around the infected zone.

-In the beginning, the color of plantar warts is typically similar to that of the skin color.
+In the beginning, their color is typically similar to that of the skin color.
 After some time, small dots begin to appear on the skin; these dots start to hurt when walking or standing.

 - Pain and tenderness when walking or standing.

-- Small, rough, fleshy, grainy growth (lesion) on the bottom surface of your foot most commonly at the base of the toes and the forefoot or the heel.
+- Small, rough, fleshy, grainy growth on the bottom surface of your foot, most commonly at the base of the toes or the heel.

 - The skin feels hard with thickened callus formation around the well-defined spot, where the wart has grown inward.